 Power bills are the classic small recurring task: easy to pay, easier to forget.
 One message covers every month from now on.

 Set this reminder on WhatsAppTo set an electricity bill reminder on WhatsApp, text NagMeLater "Remind me on the 12th of every month at 7pm to pay the electricity bill", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Edit to a couple of days before your usual due date.